Composing Task-Agnostic Policies with Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Composition of elementary skills into complex behaviors to solve challenging problems is one of the key elements toward building intelligent machines.
-To date, there has been plenty of work on learning new policies or skills but almost no focus on composing them to perform complex decision-making.
-In this paper, we propose a policy ensemble composition framework that takes the robot's primitive policies and learns to compose them concurrently or sequentially through reinforcement learning.
-We evaluate our method in problems where traditional approaches either fail or exhibit high sample complexity to find a solution.
-We show that our method not only solves the problems that require both task and motion planning but also exhibits high data efficiency, which is currently one of the main limitations of reinforcement learning.
+The composition of elementary behaviors to solve challenging transfer learning problems is one of the key elements in building intelligent machines.
+To date, there has been plenty of work on learning task-specific policies or skills but almost no focus on composing necessary, task-agnostic skills to find a solution to new problems.
+In this paper, we propose a novel deep reinforcement learning-based skill transfer and composition method that takes the agent's primitive policies to solve unseen tasks.
+We evaluate our method in difficult cases where training policy through standard reinforcement learning (RL) or even hierarchical RL is either not feasible or exhibits high sample complexity.
+We show that our method not only transfers skills to new problem settings but also solves the challenging environments requiring both task planning and motion control with high data efficiency.